georgemaia/env-linux/README.md

 # env-linux

-Shell scripts to prepare my computer after formatting using Ubuntu.
+Shell scripts to prepare my computer after formatting using Ubuntu Linux.

+This repository contains installation and update scripts, I use in my daily work.

+For the Windows SO, try [https://github.com/georgemaia/env-windows](https://github.com/georgemaia/env-windows).

 ## Usage